 As I’ve already mentioned, choosing British Airways over American Airlines (or vice versa) for your next international trip is a personal choice.
 These are massive airlines, and either one could be a very good fit for you depending on your particular needs.

 I know.
-I said the exact same thing in my United Airlines vs American Airlines comparison, but it really does come down to individual preferences.
+I said the exact same thing in my United Airlines vs American Airlines comparison, (as well as my Emirates vs Qatar Airways comparison) but it really does come down to individual preferences.

 Choose British Airways if:

 - You’re based in the UK and you travel around Europe frequently

 - You prefer knowing exactly what kind of seat you’re going to get when you book a flight.
 Comparatively, American Airlines is awfully inconsistent in this regard.